 Recognizing the People, Groups and Businesses who make a difference in Santa Cruz County through volunteerism.

-We asked and you answered.… Each year we reach out to you to help us determine who should receive honors.
+Each year we reach out to you to help us determine who should receive honors.
+Who inspires you?

 Who Do We Recognize?

-The Volunteer Center of Santa Cruz County, in partnership with the Good Times, KUSP, Lucid Sound and Picture and Santa Cruz County Bank, honors all nominees in these categories:
+The Volunteer Center of Santa Cruz County, in partnership with the Good Times and Lucid Sound and Picture honors all nominees in these categories:

 - An Individual for their unpaid, volunteer efforts that make Santa Cruz County a better place.